abandrea/HPC/exercise_2/project_2/README.md

 ## Conclusion

-This investigation into the scalability of the Mandelbrot set computation using a hybrid MPI and OpenMP setup reveals several key insights into efficiency, bottlenecks, and parallelization impact.
+This investigation into the scalability of the Mandelbrot set computation using a hybrid MPI and OpenMP setup reveals several key insights into efficiency, bottlenecks, and parallelisation impact.

 ### Efficiency